 To set up a connection, go to "Space Management" (click on "Manage space" button in the Space list or just click the name of your space at the top of the screen) and select "Connections" in the left-hand menu.
 Then choose the JIRA tab at the top and click "New project" to create a new development project for JIRA.

-For JIRA cloud connection
+Connecting with JIRA cloud

 You will need to specify your JIRA cloud server URL, username, and JIRA API token (we can also provide credentials of the JIRA administrator).

-For JIRA server connection
+Connecting with JIRA server

 You will need to provide your JIRA base server URL, username and password (you can type it in the "JIRA API token" field).
 You also need to make sure your JIRA server is not restricted to internal network access only.
 If it is you will need to make sure your server is open to port 443 for following IP addresses (these are the 3 IP addresses for Q9Elements within AWS Dublin data centre):

-Set up Elements story to JIRA story mapping
+Mapping Catalyst story to JIRA story

 Once the JIRA project data is loaded, you can set up Elements Catalyst to JIRA mapping between statuses and fields.
 You will see the list of Elements Catalyst story statuses for which you can select the target JIRA story statuses.

 Scroll down to set up fields mapping with JIRA.
 The summary, release & description fields are automatically mapped and fixed.
 If you want to, you can map acceptance criteria field or any custom field that you have.